M66B/FairEmail/docs/FAQ-da-rDK.md

 *POP3*

-In the account settings (Settings, tap Manual setup, tap Accounts, tap account) you can enable *Leave deleted messages on server*.
+I kontoindstillingerne (Settings > Manuel opsætning > Konti > konto) kan *Behold slettede beskeder på serveren* aktiveres.

 *IMAP*

 Since the IMAP protocol is meant to synchronize two ways, deleting a message from the device would result in fetching the message again when synchronizing again.

-However, FairEmail supports hiding messages, either via the three-dots menu in the action bar just above the message text or by multiple selecting messages in the message list.
+FairEmail understøtter imidlertid skjulning af beskeer, enten via trepriksmenuen i handlingsbjælken ovenover beskedteksten eller ved at vælge flere beskeder på beskedlisten.
 Basically this is the same as "leave on server" of the POP3 protocol with the advantage that you can show the messages again when needed.

 Note that it is possible to set the swipe left or right action to hide a message.